Wernigerode with Hoi An (Winners)

 The partnership between Würzburg and Mwanza, which has existed since 1966, was expanded in 2011 to include a climate change partnership.
 Various climate protection and adaptation projects are aimed at the sustainable use of solar energy.
 In Mwanza, for example, pilot solar arrays have been installed on municipal buildings, which not only cover the energy requirements of the buildings themselves, but also feed excess energy into the public grid.
 A further flagship project involves renting out solar fishing lamps at Lake Victoria because the kerosene pressure lamps commonly used for night fishing produce around 15,000 tonnes of CO2 annually and are a source of considerable damage to the environment.
 The solar lamps also provide financial relief to fishermen, who otherwise have to spend up to 50 percent of their income on kerosene and maintenance.
 Medical projects such as the fight against schistosomiasis and the promotion of sustainable tourism round out the partnership.

-Together with the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Service Agency Communities in One World (SKEW) of Engagement Global, as of 2018 we will be awarding prizes to municipalities in Germany and in the Global South that have demonstrated a particularly exemplary commitment to implementing Agenda 2030 within the framework of partnerships.
+Together with the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Service Agency Communities in One World (SKEW) of Engagement Global, we awarded prizes to municipalities in Germany and in the Global South that have demonstrated a particularly exemplary commitment to implementing Agenda 2030 within the framework of partnerships.

-We are seeking successful international partnerships between municipalities of all sizes in Germany and partner municipalities in developing and emerging countries intended to promote the implementation of the UN Sustainable Development Goals (SDGs).
-We intend to showcase them as good practices for successful development cooperation to other stakeholders as well.
+We sought successful international partnerships between municipalities of all sizes in Germany and partner municipalities in developing and emerging countries intended to promote the implementation of the UN Sustainable Development Goals (SDGs).
+We showcase them as good practices for successful development cooperation to other stakeholders as well.

 The National German Sustainability Award (GSA) has been intensively involved in charting the path to Agenda 2030.
 As a member of the High-level Group for the preparation of Agenda 2030, former Federal President Horst Köhler was awarded an honorary prize.
 Ahead of the adoption of the sustainability agenda, awards for the UN Secretaries General Ban Ki-moon and António Guterres then followed.